About Us

 Counsellor

-Lynley holds a Bachelor of Psychology (Honours) and has a passion for supporting individuals through a variety of life challenges.
+In addition, Lynley holds a Bachelor of Psychology (Honours) and has a passion for supporting individuals through a variety of life challenges.
 She is dedicated to fostering a safe and empowering space for individuals from all backgrounds.

 Lynley works from a warm, person-centred and neuro-affirming approach, drawing upon a client’s personal strengths throughout the therapeutic process.
 She utilises a range of evidence-based therapeutic approaches such as Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Schema Therapy, mindfulness-based interventions and trauma-informed approaches.
 She believes in creating a collaborative therapeutic environment, supporting clients through an empathetic, accepting and strengths-based approach.